micro-api/micro-api/README.md

 }
 ```

 Either way is fine and allowed.
 The response **MUST** include the created entities, no empty response is allowed.
+The specification is agnostic about whether client side IDs may be specified.

 ## Update Example